 A dirt bike is a type of 2-wheeled vehicle designed to use on rough terrain, including unsurfaced roads and tracks.
 The dirt bike works differently from the usual motorcycle as it employs any of the two engines: 2 strokes and 4 strokes.
 Considering the type of engines used in dirt bikes, you should know that it also affects the weight of the dirt bike.

 Each dirt bike manufacture weighs differently and that mass can highly affect your riding experience and performance.
-So for you to be able to choose the best dirt bike to use, here are the 3 effective ways to know how much a dirt bike weighs:
+So for you to be able to choose the best dirt bike to use.

 The weight of the dirt bikes also depends on the size of the bike.
 And in buying your dirt bike, size matters.
 However, since dirt bikes are large and appear intimidating, a lot of people buy dirt bikes that are too short for them.
 So how will you be able to buy a bike with the size and weight that is appropriate for you?
 Here’s what you should do.

 Match your seat height to your height.
 Most of the seat height you see in charts are approximations, but it is a good guide for you to choose the right dirt bike.
 So if you’re going to buy a dirt bike, you can use this chart.

 Your Height Recommended Seat Height

 5’8” (172 cm) 34” to 38”

 5’6” (167 cm) 34” to 38”

 When sizing a dirt bike with kids, make sure that the balls of their feet and the toes touch both sides.
 This allows the kids to grow a bit, which eventually will make them flat-footed, rather than starting to ride the dirt bike flat-footed and grow because it will be a big problem in the future.

 When you know the size of the bike, you will be able to determine the weight of the bike if it is right for you when you ride it.